Into vs. In To: The Simple Guide to Keeping Them Straight

 A preposition is a word that shows a relationship between words in a clause or phrase.
 When you consider whether or not to use into (the preposition) or in to, consider whether or not the verb is being used to place something in space or time.

-Being a preposition, into also means it denotes a location, and in this case, a movement toward a location.
+Being a preposition, into also means it denotes a location, and in this case, a movement toward a location—the preposition will have an object creating a prepositional phrase.

 In most cases, into will place something inside another object, or into another space.